 Some might say and have said, that this is an emotional rollercoaster for all of us, but I’m begging to differ on that one.
 A rollercoaster has a clear beginning and an end, both of which are typically at the same spot and also able to be seen from the onset, In addition, the vast majority of the time, the entire rollercoaster is visible to potential riders from the ground, offering the luxury of seeing the twists, turns, occasions to be completely flipped upside down, and allows one to make a fairly informed decision as to whether or not to get on and ride in the first place.
 Oh, and the whole thing is likely not more than a few minutes in duration, from start to finish.
 No matter how crazy it gets, how scared you might feel, or how many screams you hear, the whole ride is over pretty darn quick.

 No, my friends, this is not an emotional rollercoaster.
 It’s a maze.
 A long, complicated, intricate, and lonely maze.
 The walls are high and there’s not a chance to see over them.
 I have no clue where the end is and, even more frustrating, I have no idea how I’m going to get there.
 There are so many dark and winding turns, so many obstacles that force me backward when all I long to do is to make forward progress.
 Oh, and I’m not in the maze alone.
-I’m wandering through this thing with all four of my children plus my wife.
+I’m wandering through this thing with all four of my children.
 And we didn’t all come in at the same starting point, yet I’m pretty sure, or at least I’m desperately hoping so, that we’re all going to end up at the finish line together.

 Once in a while, whilst walking through this maze of the last month, our paths have all intersected, and we have met for a brief moment to regroup, but it’s still not the same since this isn’t normal to be in this maze.
 None of us are truly ourselves.
 At times, we are have all put on some sort of costume or another to give the outward appearance of being okay.
 Some of us can’t really even speak.
 And some of us don’t know what to say.
 We have so many questions and almost no answers.
 We don’t belong here.
 We don’t belong in this maze.
 We belong at our dining room table, eating dinner, and laughing until at least one of us is crying, and my only worry is whether or not someone is going to choke on their food due to the uncontrollable laughter.
 Yet, we may never sit at that table together again in that same way, because even when we get to the end of the maze, the life on the end of it is not at all the life we were living at the beginning of the maze.

-Though I have a pretty good sense of how each of these people walking through the maze are truly feeling, I obviously cannot speak for any of them, so if you’re reading this, and happen to run into Isadora, Lūck, Gianna, or Gigi, do me a favor and check in with them to at least give them a chance to ask some questions, encourage them to share a feeling or twenty, and give them a hug.
+Though I have a pretty good sense of how each of these people walking through the maze are truly feeling, I obviously cannot speak for any of them, so if you’re reading this, and happen to run into Isadora, Lūck, or Gianna, do me a favor and check in with them to at least give them a chance to ask some questions, encourage them to share a feeling or twenty, and give them a hug.
 A long and a big one.
 Help them to stop running into that wall, back them up, and see if you can’t get them to find their own way out of this crazy, dark, winding tunnel.
 I am doing my best, but it’s really hard when we are all not in the same physical place and we are all going through the same experience, but in completely different ways.
 Remind them how strong they are, how much courage they have, how much they are loved, and that they are building, sharing, and inspiring the most important thing in life–resilience.

 As for Giacomo, you could definitely offer up those same maze-alleviating supports, but if you want a baseline as to how to start, here’s where he’s at, as he’s relayed to me.
 G is sad.
 Granted, these last few days are NOTHING like the sadness and dark cloud that enveloped him late Saturday afternoon through late Monday afternoon, when he sobbed, balled himself up into the fetal position, and had a nearly constant stream of tears.
 (Remember my prediction from the previous post about a big release in him coming, shortly after mine??
 Yep.
 I was right about that too.)
 He’s not sad about having the trach tube.
 He’s not sad about the debacle that led him to get that trach tube and that whole near-death experience.
 He’s not even entirely sad about being here in the hospital.
 He’s sad about not knowing how much longer he has to be here.
 And he’s the saddest about not being able to talk.
 Though we’re working on getting a few words and the occasional sentence from him, it comes only after a great deal of effort, and the words that do come out are in a new muffled and wet, raspy voice that is unfamiliar to him, in addition to being a mere fraction of the amazing thoughts, ideas, and stories that are inside his mind.